area17/twill/docs/.sections/crud-modules.md

 ### Form Requests
 Classic Laravel 5 [form request validation](https://laravel.com/docs/5.5/validation#form-request-validation).

-You can choose to use different rules for creation and update by implementing the following 2 functions instead of the classic `rules` one :
+You can choose to use different rules for creation and update by implementing the following 2 functions instead of the classic `rules` one:

 ```php
 <?php